Souvlaki42/Veil-Browser/SECURITY.md

 # Security Policy
 This is an experimental project, unstable and not up to today's standards of a "browser".

 We don't recommend using this browser as a daily-use tool.
-Feel free to report any issues here or on the [**Original**](https://github.com/Souvlaki42/Veil-Browser).
+Feel free to report any issues.